sls1005/FundamentalBrowser/README.md

 Fundamental Browser is a basic browser designed for running on Android.
 It is based on `WebView` and is intended to be developer-friendly.

-In addition to browser, it can also be used as a JavaScript interpreter, generalized (and programmable) intent sender and activity launcher.
-(Since version 0.7.0)
+Although not originally designed for, it can also be used as a JavaScript interpreter, generalized (and programmable) intent sender and activity launcher.

 ### Screenshots